sofiasarak/la-fires/README.md

 # Los Angeles County Fires: Vegetation Health and EJI

 This repository contains analyses exploring the Eaton and Palisades Fires that took place in Los Angeles County during January 2025.
-Using Python, I highlight the vegetation damage through false color imagery (Part 1) and explore internet availability of census blocks affected by the fires (Part 2).
+Using Python, I highlight the vegetation damage through false color imagery (notebook: false_color_imagery.ipynb) and explore internet availability of census blocks affected by the fires (notebook: fire_eji.ipynb).

 These tasks were completed as part of my [MEDS](https://bren.ucsb.edu/masters-programs/master-environmental-data-science) coursework for [EDS220](https://meds-eds-220.github.io/MEDS-eds-220-course/).
 Part 1 was adapted from [Homework Assignment 4](https://meds-eds-220.github.io/MEDS-eds-220-course/assignments/assignment4-palisades-eaton-fires.html) and Part 2 a [discussion section activity](https://meds-eds-220.github.io/MEDS-eds-220-course/discussion-sections/ds8-eji-eaton-palisades.html).
 I compiled these notebooks in a single repository not only because they correspond to the same subject area, but also because they are both included in a single [blog post](https://sofiasarak.github.io/blog/la-fire-analysis/) on my personal website.
 Storing them in one place felt like a good choice for ease of accessibility!